sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 and a match like `hello-beautiful-world` only `beautiful` will be shown as a result.

+### Files with the same paths in distinct repositories

+The "file" aggregation groups only by path, not by repository, meaning files with the same path but from different repos will be grouped together.
+Attach a `repo:` filter to your search to focus on a specific repo.

 ### Saving aggregations to a code insights dashboard

 Saving aggregations to a dashboard of code insights is not yet available.